peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 **Scenario**

 A supplier (C1) sends an invoice that contains a purchase order number that cannot be matched to a purchase order number for the supplier in the ERP system of the customer (C4).
-The customer decides to not reject the invoice, but instead contacts the supplier to discuss the issue.
+The customer decides to contact the supplier to discuss the issue outside the channel.
-Resolving the issue leads to a rejection of the invoice.
+Resolving the issue leads to acceptance of the invoice.

 **Feedback cycle**